sdziallas/comp55/docs/labs/9-Github.md

 3. procrastinator
 4. martyr (git team admin will take on this role for 3-person teams)

-If your group has five team members, the fifth team member will still need to follow along and complete the parts of the lab that involve everyone.

 In addition to feeling comfortable with computers, your git team admin should also feel comfortable searching for things in google.